HanjiangHu/ROS-detection-and-segmentation/README.md

 ## Compile and prepare
 ### YOLO-darknet
+**Note that more details about the instructions and the code of ROS-YOLO can be found [here](https://github.com/HanjiangHu/ROS-YOLO-module)**.
+Sorry for the confusion.

 Download the the pretrained model from [YOLO-v2](https://pjreddie.com/darknet/yolov2/) under the path `./darknet` and `./data`.

 Change the path on line 231 in the file `image.c` in `./darknet/src` to your own path.